Meta-AF: Meta-Learning for Adaptive Filters: Acoustic Echo Cancellation Ablation

 \subsubsection{Single-Talk}

-Our approach~(light blue, x) exhibits strong single-talk convergence and matches Speex~(green, up triangle) at $\approx15\,$dB, as shown in~\fref{fig:aecst}.
-Though, our Meta-AEC converges faster, reaching steady-state $\approx3$ seconds sooner.
-This leads to an average performance improvement of $1.7\,$dB.
+Our approach~(light blue, x) exhibits strong single-talk performance and surpasses all baselines by $>\approx3\,$dB in both median and converged $\operatorname{ERLE}$, as shown in~\fref{fig:aecst}.
+Additionally, Meta-AEC converges fastest, reaching steady-state $\approx4$ seconds before other baselines.